-The interest rates below are effective for all Direct Loans with a first disbursement on or after July 1, 2016.
+The interest rates below are effective for all Direct Loans with a first disbursement on or after July 1, 2017.

-Under the new interest rate structure, all Direct Loans will be "variable-fixed," meaning students would receive a new rate with each new loan, but then that rate is to be fixed for the life of the loan.
+Under the interest rate structure, all Direct Loans are "variable-fixed," meaning students would receive a new rate with each new loan, but then that rate is to be fixed for the life of the loan.
 There are also interest rate caps at 8.25% for Direct Subsidized Loans and Direct Unsubsidized Loans for undergraduate students.